Revenue Intelligence · Specialty Surgical Practices

 Process claims, manage collections, chase denials.

-They fix the billing after it goes wrong.
-They do not diagnose why your cancellation rate is 28% or which referral sources are driving it.
+They work on billing after it is submitted.
+They do not diagnose why your cancellation rate is at 28%, which referral sources are not converting, or where the revenue gap in your billing is actually coming from.

 EHR Analytics